nekablair/Team-Alpha-Vets-Hackathon/README.md

 ## Solution

 ### Solution:

 Equine therapy app is the solution designed to addresses the pressing issues of limited access to specialized therapy programs for veterans.

 - 🌟 Our project focuses on mental health and aims to provide <strong> easy and efficient </strong> access to equine therapy throughout the VA system and breakdown geographical barrier.
 - 🌟 The Equine Therapy App for Veterans and Providers bridges the gap in mental health support by connecting veterans with the transformative power of equine therapy, fostering healing, resilience, and well-being.
 - 🌟 By streamlining the search process and providing comprehensive information, our app empowers veterans to easily find nearby equine therapy options and make informed decisions about their mental health care.
 - 🌟 Additionally, we facilitate the connection between veterans and VA funding resources, ensuring financial support is readily available for those who need it most.

 ### Team Members

 - Greg Petropoulos - Lead Developer
 - Neka Blair - Designer/Developer
 - Gladys Chiang - Designer/Developer
+- Darryl Yeargin - Designer/Developer

 ### Table of Contents